haraka/haraka.github.io/content/8.plugins/asn.md

 ---
-title: connect.asn - get AS number of remote IP address plugin for Haraka
+title: asn - get AS number of remote IP address plugin for Haraka
-description: Haraka connect.asn plugin - get AS number of remote navigation.title: connect.asn
+description: Haraka asn plugin - get AS number of remote navigation.title: asn
 ---

-# connect.asn plugin
+# asn plugin

 * Use DNS queries to look up the ASN of the remote IP.
 * Inserts a result object with the ASN of the remote host.